Mosquito (film): Plot

 A swarm of mosquitoes proceed to chase the RV.
-As the mosquitoes attack through the windows, Megan accidentally opens a side door and hangs precariously from it, before being saved by Ray.
+As the mosquitoes attack through the windows, Megan accidentally opens a side door and hangs precariously from it, before being saved by Hendricks.
 Earl breaks free from his restraints, uses a hatchet to save Junior from a mosquito, and threatens to kill Megan.
 She stabs Earl with a severed proboscis as another wave of mosquitoes assault the RV, causing it to crash.
 As the group crawls through a pipe to evade the swarm, Junior is impaled by a mosquito, causing his eyes to bulge and explode.

 The mosquitoes follow them into the pipe, and the group sets some of their clothes on fire to deter the insects.
 While hiding safely in the pipe system, they conclude that the "meteorite" and the mosquitoes are connected.
 They return outside the next morning and split up; Ray, Earl, and Hendricks investigate a nearby farmhouse while Megan and Parks search for the "meteorite".
 After regrouping, they board up the farmhouse.
 After sunset, Parks reveals that he fought in the Vietnam War, and Hendricks reveals that he did as well.
 The mosquitoes begin to infiltrate the farmhouse, and Earl defends himself with a chainsaw.

 Ray tears off a mosquito's wings to save Hendricks, and Megan sets one of the mosquitoes on fire using a stove.
 In the house's basement, Parks and Hendricks discover a colossal nest of mosquito eggs.
 The group rigs the house to explode by breaking its gas line and opening up the windows, and Ray and Megan escape to the roof by taking turns in a dumbwaiter.
 Upon Hendricks' turn, the dumbwaiter breaks and falls lethally to the basement.
-Ray and Megan jump from the roof, and the house explodes with Earl, Parks, Hendricks's dead body and the mosquitoes inside.
+Ray and Megan jump from the roof, and the house explodes with Earl, Parks, Hendricks' dead body and the mosquitoes inside.
 After sunrise, Ray and Megan find Parks alive, having protected himself from the explosion by hiding in a refrigerator.